MESH-Research/invenio-remote-user-data-kcworks/README.md

 The service checks to see whether the current user logged in with a SAML provider.
 If so, it sends an API request to the appropriate remote API associated with that server and stores or updates the user's data on the remote service in the Invenio database.

 By default this service is triggered when a user logs in.
-The service can also be called directly to update user data during a logged-in session, and it can be triggered by the remote IDP server via a webhook signal.
+The service can also be called directly to update user data during a logged-in session, and it can be triggered by the remote service via a webhook signal.

 ## User data update content

-Responses from the user data update endpoint on the remote SAML idp service should be JSON objects with this shape:
+Responses from the user data update endpoint on the remote service should be JSON objects with this shape:

     ```json
     {